-Holy Communion on the first and third Saturday and Sunday of each month
+Holy Communion on the first and third and fifth Sunday of each month

 Sunday Education Hour

-The Information Desk is a semicircular desk in the narthex to the left as you are entering the sanctuary.
+Our Connection Center Desk is a semicircular desk in the narthex to the left as you are entering the sanctuary.
 You can pick up a paper copy of our monthly Ministries e-newsletter and other info about opportunities at St. John’s from the Connection Center.
 Chances are, one of our ushers, pastors or greeters will see you there and engage you in conversation.
 Ask away!

 There is plenty of parking in our parking lot just south of the church.
 There is also street parking on Brainard Avenue to the east and Park Road to the west sides of the church.
 The towering bell tower will catch your eye at the corner of 47th Street and Brainard Avenue.